AVsitterPlus/avsitterplus.github.io/_avsitterplus_lsl_examples_avprop/avsitterplus_lsl_example_shared_props_by_button.md

 //  Shared props with BUTTON (alpha) v0.01a
 //
 //  Allows props to be rezzed by button.
 They won't derez when sitters "swap" or
 //  if only one avatar stands up.
-Requires [AV]prop script from AVsitterPlus
+Requires AVP_prop script from AVsitterPlus
 //  box 2.1-09.01 or later.
 Shared props should use PROP3 in the AVpos notecard
 //  (a special prop type specifically for shared props).
 //